 Only part-time MPAff students are invited to apply for spring admission.
 The deadline for spring applicants is October 1.

 Q. May I substitute the GMAT or LSAT for the GRE?
 What is your GRE code?

-You must take the GRE.
-No substitutions are accepted.
+All applicants to the LBJ School must submit GRE scores, no exceptions.
 The University of Texas institution code for submitting your score is 6882.

 Q. When should I take the GRE?
 How can I be sure you receive my GRE scores on time?